Laser and IPL treatments for age spots, pigmentation and sun damaged skin on hands, face and décolletage.

 With Dr Alice Hudson-Peacock, Specialty Doctor in Dermatology, or Nurse Karen, Aesthetic nurse practitioner, including patch test if indicated- £150

-Treatment price guide for laser: hands or face- £150 per session
+Treatment price guide for Laser: hands or face- from £150 per session

 Why Choose The Canterbury Skin and Laser Clinic?

 The Canterbury Skin and Laser Clinic, Kent is led by a Consultant Dermatologist and Laser Specialist.
-It is the winner of the Gold Award for Cosmetic Clinic of the Year at The Kent Health & Beauty Awards 2016.
+It is the winner of the Gold Award for Aesthetic Clinic of the Year at The Kent Health & Beauty Awards 2016 and 2018.
 The Clinic is fully registered with the Care Quality Commission.
 All the doctors, nurse and therapists are highly trained and have many years experience in the treatments offered.
 Further information on the team, please see Meet The Team page.

 Get in touch